 Scrape out the pumpkin guts: Use a large stiff spoon and scrape away the remaining stringy flesh working from the top of the pumpkin in concentric circles all the way down.
 Continue scraping until you've got about an inch or two of flesh remaining (the more complex your design, the thinner you'll want the flesh to be).

-Design: Use a dry-erase marker or Sharpie to draw your design.
-A dry-erase marker is probably better in case you make mistakes.
+Design: Use that Sharpie to draw your design.
+A dry-erase marker might actually be better in case you make mistakes (it'll rub right off).
 Straight lines are much easier to carve than curves, so be aware of that as you plan your carving.
 See here: the classic triangle-eyed, snaggle-toothed look.

 Lobotomize!
 Carve by plunging the knife tip into the lines.
 If you have a complex design, it's best to work from the center outward, so that you don't put extra pressure on sections you've already cut.